Skip to main content

 A.R.S. § 14-3709(D)

 The consequences are significant.
-A person who refuses to appear or answer relevant questions can be held in contempt and jailed until they comply.
-If the court finds that someone concealed or embezzled estate property, it can order return of the property plus damages equal to double its value, along with reasonable attorney fees and costs.
-These strong remedies reflect how seriously Arizona treats the integrity of estate administration.
+A person who refuses to appear or answer questions can be held in contempt and jailed until they comply.
+If the court finds that someone concealed or embezzled estate property, it can order return of the property plus damages equal to double its value.
+Reasonable attorney fees and costs may also be awarded.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.